 Linguistics (12 credit hours):

 Students should choose the remaining required credit hours in ETC in consultation with their advisor to complete specialized modules and certificates that correspond with their interests and future goals.
 Specialized modules are generally sets of 3-4 courses that allow students to pursue specialized areas of our degree program.
-Please refer to ETC website and/or consult your advisor for a full list of current modules and certificates.
+Please refer to ETC website and/or consult your advisor for a full list of current modules/minors and certificates.
 Some of these include: Creative Writing, Professional Writing, Game Studies, English Education, Digital Presence Management.

 Electives Credits.
 Each student will elect sufficient additional courses to complete a minimum of 120 credit hours, at the discretion of the major advisor.
 Electives housed in other departments can and should be used to fulfill requirements for interdisciplinary specialized modules and certificates.
 At least 9 credit hours of these electives must be at the 3000 or above level, although substitutions may be permitted at the discretion of the major advisor.
 All electives must accumulate to at least a 2.0 grade point average.

 All undergraduate students in the English and technical communication program must complete the experiential learning requirement.